Oil companies defeat New York City appeal over global warming

 Ruling in favor of BP Plc, Chevron Corp, ConocoPhillips, Exxon Mobil Corp and Royal Dutch Shell Plc, the 2nd U.S. Circuit Court of Appeals in Manhattan said the regulation of greenhouse gas emissions should be addressed under federal law and international treaties.

-It rejected the city’s efforts to sue under state law for trespass and creating a nuisance.
+It rejected the city’s efforts to sue under state nuisance law for damages caused by the companies’ “admittedly legal” production and sale of fossil fuels, and said the city’s federal common law claims were displaced by the federal Clean Air Act.

 “Global warming presents a uniquely international problem of national concern,” Circuit Judge Richard Sullivan wrote for a three-judge panel.
 “It is therefore not well-suited to the application of state law.”

-New York City’s lawsuit was one of the earliest efforts by U.S. states and municipalities to turn to the judiciary and invoke state law in seeking help to address climate change.
+Sullivan added that while the Clean Air Act did not address emissions from outside the country, foreign policy concerns and the risk of courts “stepping on the toes of the political branches” barred the city’s lawsuit.

-Nick Paolucci, a spokesman for the city’s law department, said the city is disappointed it could not hold the oil companies “accountable for the environmental damage they knew their products would cause.”
+Nick Paolucci, a spokesman for the city’s law department, said the city was disappointed it could not hold the oil companies “accountable for the environmental damage they knew their products would cause.”

+In January, two New York City public pension funds voted to divest $4 billion in fossil fuel investments.

+The case is City of New York v Chevron Corp et al, 2nd U.S. Circuit Court of Appeals, No. 18-2188.

-Reporting by Jonathan Stempel and Sebastien Malo in New YorkEditing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Jonathan Stempel and Sebastien Malo in New YorkEditing by Chizu Nomiyama, Jonathan Oatis and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.